Blog

 Stress also weakens the immune system.
 When the body is sick or fatigued, memory is often one of the first things to decline.
 Maintaining healthy habits during divorce is not easy but can reduce memory loss.

-The Role of Sleep in Memory Problems
+The Role of Sleep in Memory Problems Post-Divorce

 Divorce often disrupts sleep patterns.
 People stay awake worrying about court hearings, children, or finances.
 Lack of sleep affects attention and recall.
 Even missing a few hours can create brain fog the next day.